 Relations between the EU and China have intensified in recent years, partly as a consequence of China’s economic growth and increasing importance on the world stage.
 China’s rapid development has had an effect in a wide variety of sectors.
 Sectoral dialogues have helped to develop a solid foundation for the EU-China relationship which is now characterised by increasingly close policy co-ordination in many important areas.
 The European Union strongly encourages these dialogues, which are an important area of support to the overall relationship with China.

-The dialogues constitute an effective tool for further widening and deepening EU relations with China, for exploring new areas of common interest, for exchanging know-how, and, especially in the area of economic reform, EU models and best practices.
+The dialogues have constituted an effective tool for further widening and deepening EU relations with China, for exploring new areas of common interest, for exchanging know-how, and, especially in the area of economic reform, EU models and best practices.
 Sectoral Dialogues cover a wide spectrum of fields and sectors, like Education and Culture, Environment, Energy, Employment and Social Affairs, Information Society, Public Health, Agriculture, Regional Policy and Food Safety.
-Sectoral dialogues can also pave the way for businesses and other sectors by eliminating potential regulatory obstacles and through raising awareness and facilitating contacts.
-Regular exchanges between specialists, officials and the business community serve to boost mutual understanding and provide the substance for further developing the EU-China strategic partnership.
+Sectoral dialogues have also paved the way for businesses and other sectors by eliminating potential regulatory obstacles and through raising awareness and facilitating contacts.
+Regular exchanges between specialists, officials and the business community, meanwhile, have served to boost mutual understanding and provide the substance for further developing the EU-China strategic partnership.

-The PDSF provides a unique and flexible mechanism to support a wide variety of activities in the context of Sectoral Dialogues between the European Commission’s Directorates-General (DG) or European External Action Service (EEAS) and Chinese Ministries or State Agencies.
+The PDSF has been providing a unique and flexible mechanism to support a wide variety of activities in the context of Sectoral Dialogues between the European Commission’s Directorates-General (DG) or European External Action Service (EEAS) and Chinese Ministries or State Agencies.